av1155/Linear-Algebra-in-Machine-Learning/README.md

 - Learn Gaussian elimination as a tool for solving linear systems.

 ### Contributing
 Contributions are encouraged!
-If you spot errors, wish to correct typos, or intend to enhance content, please initiate issues or pull requests.
+If you spot errors, wish to correct typos, or intend to enhance the content, please initiate issues or pull requests.

-### License
-This repository operates under the MIT License.

 Happy learning!
 Feel free to reach out through issues or messages if you have queries or suggestions.